Without it, the network administrator has to manually set up every client who joins the network, challenging to manage when scaling large networks.

 I had explained above about its core functionalities.
 As I said, the DHCP protocol gives the network administrator a method to easily configure the network.

-How DHCP work ?
+How DHCP work?

 I hope you got concepts about how DHCP works.

-Let’s look some weakness of DHCP.
+Let’s look at some weaknesses of DHCP.

-- DHCP is not inherently secure and non- routable protocol.
+- DHCP is not inherently secure and non-routable protocol.

 - Unless the DHCP server has a backup system, all the devices connected to the DHCP server would be affected when the DHCP server fails.